shi-rudo/appStoreApproval/README.md

 * If users create an account to use your app, are there fees involved?

 Reminder: Don't forget to include a demo account.

+## Guideline 3.1 Payments
+### 3.1.1 In-App Purchase:
+* Include a screen recording showing how the in-app-purchase is going to be executed by the user.